 Clarity in Writing

-It is imperative that all written assignments are written with clarity and precision with respect to content, grammar, spelling, and punctuation.
-Submitting written work that lacks clarity and/or precision may negatively affect a student’s grade on the assignment.
-Students should proofread and edit their work carefully before submitting so that the work embodies academic writing within standard English conventions or APA style of writing.
-The Relay Library includes resources such as an APA citation guide (found in LIB-101 in Canvas) and books to aid students with clarity in writing.
+At an academic institution, it is important that students submit written assignments that convey their meaning with clarity and precision so that faculty and other readers can easily follow their line of reasoning.
+Writing errors may change or cloud the meaning of written work, which may negatively affect a student's grade on the assignment.
+Students should proofread and edit their work carefully before submitting it so that the work embodies conventions of academic writing and the APA citation style.
+The Relay Library includes resources such as an APA citation guide (found in LIB-101 in Canvas) and books to aid students with clarity and precision in writing.